 We enjoy the aviary, which features many local birds, including the endangered western snowy plover.
 Oystercatchers, phalaropes, stilts, and curlews are some other birds you can see here.
 And of course, there is a penguin exhibit.

 In season, the aquarium does get crowded during the day, especially on weekends.
-Plan on visiting during the week if possible, and arrive early, at opening time.
+The line does move fairly quickly though.
+But for a more relaxed experience, plan on visiting during the week if possible, and arrive early, at opening time.

 Kayak or SUP in Monterey Bay